EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 2. C may be posting the first access token in a new series, e.g., because the old access token expired and thus its series terminated.

 3. C may need to update the OSCORE Security Context, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.
-The OSCORE Security Context can be updated by
+The OSCORE Security Context can be updated by:

-    a. using the KUDOS key update protocol {{I-D.ietf-core-oscore-key-update}} if supported by both C and RS, or
+    a. using the KUDOS key update protocol specified in {{I-D.ietf-core-oscore-key-update}}, if supported by both C and RS; or

-    b. re-posting the access token using the same procedure as in 1 and 2.
+    b. re-posting the access token using the same procedure as in case 1 above.

-In cases 1, 2, and 3b, C and RS rely on a protocol similar to the `coap_oscore` profile {{I-D.ietf-ace-oscore-profile}} but leveraging the EDHOC-KeyUpdate function (see {{edhoc-key-update}}) before deriving a new OSCORE Security Context.
+In cases 1, 2 and 3b, C and RS rely on a protocol similar to the `coap_oscore` profile {{I-D.ietf-ace-oscore-profile}}, but leveraging the EDHOC-KeyUpdate function (see {{edhoc-key-update}}) before deriving a new OSCORE Security Context.

 Case 3a provides a lightweight alternative independent of ACE, and does not require the posting of an access token.